Azure/terraform-azurerm-avm-res-network-networksecuritygroup/examples/example_with_NSG_rule/README.md

 <!-- BEGIN_TF_DOCS -->
 # Default example

-This deploys the module in its simplest form.
+This deploys the NSG and two rules using module.

 ```hcl